Blue (Bill Mack song): LeAnn Rimes versions

 American singer LeAnn Rimes first recorded the song at Norman Petty Studio in Clovis, NM, when she was 11 years old for her 1994 independent album All That.
 Rimes' father Wilbur and Dallas-Fort Worth manager Marty Rendleman received the Polly Stephens Exley version sent by Bill Mack when putting together the All That album.
 Wilbur Rimes disliked the demo stating "The first time I heard 'Blue' I didn't like it, but it was a demo version that sounded old fashion."

 Rimes re-recorded the song for her debut album, Blue, in 1996 when she was 13.
 This recording was meant to be the B-side of Rimes' first single, "The Light in Your Eyes", but a ten-second tag of "Blue" on the promo record sent to radio stations drew the attention of DJs, so the A and B-sides were reversed and "Blue" became her first single.
 It debuted at #49 on the Billboard Country Chart for the week of 25 May 1996, becoming a major hit that summer, peaking at #10 on the Billboard Country Chart and #26 on the Billboard Hot 100, while also reaching #1 on the Canadian Country RPM singles chart.
 Rimes won the 1996 Grammy for Best Female Country Vocal Performance for this version, drawing the attention that earned Mack, as songwriter, that year's Grammy Award for Best Country Song.

 Rimes recorded a third version with The Time Jumpers for her 2011 album Lady & Gentlemen, co-producing it with Darrell Brown.

 Critical reception

 Shawn Haney of AllMusic stated the song was a "sleeper hit," a "radio-friendly airplay single" and that it should "affect listeners in a charismatic and lighthearted way."
-When re-released on Lady & Gentlemen, AllMusic's Stephen Thomas Erlewine said the new recording "illustrates just how far she’s come -- how she’s become a stronger, more nuanced singer over the years."
-Larry Flick from Billboard wrote, "What a set of pipes'... and this girl is only 13 years old.
+When re-released on Lady & Gentlemen, AllMusic's Stephen Thomas Erlewine said the new recording "illustrates just how far she's come -- how she’s become a stronger, more nuanced singer over the years."
+Larry Flick from Billboard magazine wrote, "What a set of pipes'... and this girl is only 13 years old.
 Her voice and the song's unique history are rapidly gaining attention at country radio. [...]
-One listen to this single, and it is obvious that "Blue" has found the appropriate home.
+One listen to this single, and it is obvious that 'Blue' has found the appropriate home.
 Rimes has a clear and strong voice, and she delivers the tune with a delightful yodel and lots of power.
 This could easily be the hottest new thing on country radio this summer."